roe-dl/weewx-skyfield-almanac/README.md

 ### Ephemerides

 There are no built-in ephemerides.
-You have to provide an ephemeris file or let this extension download it from JPL or another source.
+You have to provide an ephemeris file or a list of such files or let this extension download it from JPL or another source.
+Such files are commonly called "SPICE kernels".

 The commonly used ephemeris file `de440.bsp` covers the following astronomic objects: